Skip to content

 Bosworth is where the Wars of the Roses between the Houses of Lancaster and York took place in 1485.
 The battle ended when Lancastrian Henry Tudor won and became the first Tudor King.

-The site is now a heritage centre that gives all the details of the battle and shows how archaeologists determined the true location of the battlefield.
-You will find artefacts, armour, and much more when you visit the area.
+The site is now a heritage centre that provides all the details of the battle and shows how archaeologists determined the actual location of the battlefield.
+Visitors will find artefacts, armour, and much more.

 University of Leicester Botanic Garden